-- Our 'Fenland For Business' team helped to shape the Local Industrial Strategy (LIS) for Cambridgeshire & Peterborough by representing the views of the Council and its local business community.
-The LIS is a framework for economic growth which is used to develop projects and programmes of support for businesses in key sectors. - To support businesses in moving to Fenland, we adopted a new Discretionary Business Rate Relief Policy.
-This aims to attract and support businesses who offer staff training, opportunities for school leavers along with higher skilled and paid jobs.
-We continue to support training and education by hosting events for the Adult Learning and Skills team.
-This aims to engage harder to reach groups and provide training and support to improve their skills.
-We are also involved in the National Retraining Scheme initiative.
-This seeks to support the retaining of employees as automation changes their roles and new roles emerge, whilst others disappear. - We continue to work with skills services and local education providers to support young people to get ready for work.
+Target 2019/20 Performance Variance on target Rapid or Village response requests actioned the same or next day 90% 95% 6% % of inspected streets meeting our cleansing standards 93% 99% 6% % of collected household waste - Blue Bin recycling 28% 28% 0% Customer satisfaction with Refuse and Recycling services 90% 99% 10% Customer satisfaction with Garden Waste service 80% 94% 18% Number of Street Pride and Friends Of community environmental events supported 204 254 25% % of local businesses who thought they were supported and treated fairly 90% 100% 11% % of those asked who are satisfied with events 90% 98% 9% learly on target 5% to -9%) Below (>-10 v target existing businesses in Fenland Our 'Fenland For Business' team he Strategy (LIS) for Cambridgeshire & Pender • of the Council and its local business co economic growth which is used to d ommunity.
+T he LIS is a support for businesses in key sectors. , ects and p support for businesses in key sectors.
+To support businesses in moving to Fer Business Rate Relief Policy.
+This aims offer staff training, opportunities for sc and paid jobs.
+We continue to support events for the Adult Learning and Skills reach groups and provide training and also involved in the National Retrain support the retaining of employees as new roles emerge, whilst others disapped to attract an hool leavers ort training a s team.
+This support to ir ing Scheme s automatior opted a new d support b along with and educati aims to en nprove their initiative. v Discretion usinesses w higher skil ion by host gage harden r skills.
+We This seeks support young people to get ready for work.
 As well as welcoming students for work experience, we created nine new apprentice roles across a variety of teams.
 The CPCA are also in the process of developing a Skills Strategy.
 Once complete, it will give valuable intelligence on where skills are needed to address current issues and deliver future growth.